 Gray horses played pivotal roles in my education.
-You can read about my Amazing Grays, Bo and Swizzle, in my books.
+You can read about my Bo and Swizzle, the amazing grays, in my books.
 Today I’m introducing you to my first gray horse, a Colorado Ranger-bred Appaloosa named Prince Asaad.
 Three things stood out at our first meeting, he was gray, wasn’t dangerous, and had a shampoo-commercial-quality long, soft, mane and tail.

-The most profitable side of my horse business in the early days was buying a horse with potential at a discount, maximizing it, then reselling at a premium.
+The most profitable side of my horse business in the early days was buying horses with potential at a discount, maximizing them, then reselling at a premium.
 Prince was a backyard horse.
 Literally.
 He lived in someone’s back yard and needed a new home.

 The seller had his registration papers, but the last five owners never transferred them.
 Scraps of papers served as bills of sale, the back of a snack receipt from a convenience store, a quarter-page torn from a yellow legal pad, folded bits of 3-hole punch paper, etc. His last owner traded him for a parrot.
 When horses change hands frequently, there’s usually a reason, and I intended to find out what it was.

 Prince was in good shape, well fed with beautifully spring ribs, strong top line, and sporting a long mane and tail hinting at Arabian blood somewhere in his past.
 I chatted with him a few minutes, then saddled and mounted.

 Prince didn’t take one step forward the entire time I was on his back.
 He yielded his head.
 Turned right and left.
 Backed up.
 But would not step forward.

-I asked.
+I asked him again.
 Then asked with more conviction.
 Banged my legs.
 Slapped his shoulder with the end of the reins.
 Even tapped him with my spurs.
 He’d move; just not forward.
 The reason Prince made frequent change of addresses became clear – he didn’t ride.
 You could turn him in a tiny circle in place or back up.
 Most riders wouldn’t be happy with so few options.

 Prince came home with me.
 Why did I buy him?

 His character.
 Prince was a prince of a horse.
 One in a million.
 Sitting on his back as a complete stranger, I asked him for something he wasn’t comfortable doing.
 And I even asked with emphasis.
 Prince never tightened.
-Never objected.
-Never sulled up.
-Never argued.
-Never said a bad word.
+Never objected, sulled up, or argued.

 If he could speak he’d say, “I’m not secure enough to move forward, but I won’t hold it against you for asking.”

-In tribulation he was kind.
+In tribulation Prince was kind.
 Gentle.
 Yielding.
 But unable to climb the mountain of insecurity on his own.
 I could help him with his insecurity.
 Skills are learned.
 Character is gift from God, but difficult to develop without someone to guide, love, teach, and encourage us.

 God blessed me with many memorable horse moments.
 One of them is the first time Prince walked all the way around my arena forwards.
 Woo hoo!
-His confidence came from the rider.
+His confidence came from the rider – from me.
 Whatever I asked, he tried to deliver.

 Prince rode like a Mercedes.
 Smooth.
-If set up correctly, he could single-foot.
+When set up correctly, he could single-foot.
 Comfortable.
 Safe.
 Always agreeable and willing.
 He was the first horse my husband trusted.

 We were fortunate to locate Prince’s last registered owner and get a signed transfer.
 Prince was officially ours.